nicolefutor/cv-application/README.md

 # CV Application

-This React appliation provides fields for the user to entre their information to build a resume.
-It was built while following the Odin Project tutorial.
+This appliation provides fields for the user to entre their information to build a resume.
+It was built while following the Odin Project tutorial, with React and Tailwind CSS.